Ophis-Resource/Kali/Modsec-Nginx-Docker.md

   nginx-modsec
 ```

-* `:ro` makes the mounts read-only, which is safer for configs.
+* `:ro` makes mounts read-only (safer for config files).
-* This overrides the container's default NGINX configuration with your custom configs.
+* This will override the container's default configs with your custom ones.

 ---

-## Managing NGINX inside the Container
+## Managing NGINX Configuration Inside the Container

 ### Test Configuration

-To test your NGINX configuration inside the running container:
+To verify your configs inside the container:

 ```bash
 docker exec -it nginx-modsec-container nginx -t